revelaction/ical-git/README.md

     crontab -e -u icalgit
     ```

 2. **Add the Cron Job**: Add a cron job to pull the latest changes from your repository.
+It's advisable to use a passphraseless SSH key to avoid issues with cron executing in a non-interactive session.

     ```cron
     * * * * * cd /home/icalgit/icalgit/my-ical-files && GIT_SSH_COMMAND="ssh -i /home/icalgit/.ssh/id_icalgit_nopassphrase -o IdentitiesOnly=yes" git pull origin main